Join the Pack!

 At the initial stages of recruitment, we collect, hold and use the following types of ordinary personal data about you:

-- Publicly available information about you, such as your business social media presence
+· Publicly available information about you, such as your business social media presence.

-- Selection information, including correspondence, interview notes, internal notes, the results of any written or online selection tests
+- Selection information, including correspondence, interview notes, internal notes, the results of any written or online selection tests.

 If you are shortlisted for a position, or you receive a conditional offer of employment, we may collect, hold and use the following additional types of ordinary personal data about you:

-- Pre-employment check information, including references and verification of qualifications
+- Pre-employment check information, including references and verification of qualifications.

-- Right to work checks and related documents
+- Right to work checks and related documents.

-We hold and use this personal data so that we can:
+In general, we hold and use this personal data so that we can:

-- process your application and correspond with you about it;
+- Process your application and correspond with you about it;

-- assess whether you have the required skills, experience, qualifications and training for a role within the company;
+- Assess whether you have the required skills, experience, qualifications and training for a role within the company;

-- make informed recruitment decisions;
+- Make informed recruitment decisions;

-- verify information provided by you;
+- Verify information provided by you;

-- keep appropriate records of our recruitment process and decisions.
+- Keep appropriate records of our recruitment process and decisions;

 What type of special category personal data do we hold about you, why, and on what legal grounds?